aardvarkpepper/2025-08-11-Project/README.md

 However, select elements are used by tools like screen readers.
 Customized controls and ARIA labeling may be used with customized divs to improve accessibility, but apparently performance is uneven.

 I decided to go with https://developer.chrome.com/blog/a-customizable-select that disables some functionality of selects yet allows custom styling.

+The example provided by Frontend Mentor showed Belgium's 'native name' as België.
+This is from Dutch, the most commonly spoken language in Belgium, and listed third in nativeName.
+However, Bosnia and Herzegovina's most commonly spoken language is Bosnian, the native name being listed first in nativeName.  (per https://www.worldatlas.com/articles/what-languages-are-spoken-in-bosnia-and-herzegovina.html).
+There is no field indicating a country's primary language.

+The example provided by Frontend Mentor showed Belgium's border countries as France, Germany, and Netherlands.
+Luxembourg was not included.
+However, I could find no reason why Luxembourg was not included, so included it in this assignment.
+All countries listed in the database as bordering a country are listed.

 ===